Grayda/pixoo_api/NOTES.md

 You can download various images from the Divoom website if you know the file ID.
 For example, to download a font file, go to this website: `https://appin.divoom-gz.com/Device/GetTimeDialFont` and find the font you want to download.
 Then grab the ID (e.g. `group1/M00/D6/80/eEwpPWC4tX6EaCuWAAAAAE69aF8710.bin`) and then go to `https://f.divoom-gz.com/<file id>`.
 The file will be downloaded.

-I don't know what file format Divoom uses, but here's some notes:

-- The data in the file is not the same as the data you send to the device.
-  - The data you send to the device is a base64 encoded list of RGB values (e.g. `base64.encode([255, 255, 255, 0, 0, 0, 255, 255, 255 ...])` to send a checkerboard pattern)
-  - But the files you download from Divoom aren't base64 encoded?
+The 16x16 files are partly AES encrypted.
+The first byte (or bytes, depending on whether the image is animated or not) are info about the file, while the remainder of the file is AES CBC encrypted data.
+You can obtain the key and IV by decompiling the APK and looking in `sources\com\divoom\Divoom\utils\cloudData\C4707a.java`

 - The font files have the string `UNICODE` inside them, but the images don't.
 In fact, a 32x32 solid red image is 21 bytes, while the font file is 2mb in size.
-- The images may possibly be encrypted or encoded.
-See [this Reddit thread](https://www.reddit.com/r/AskReverseEngineering/comments/12ryahe/) for thoughts and processes
 - The Divoom APK lets you record audio to include with an image.
 The audio file is stored separately and is just a regular MP3 file.
-- The files are possibly big-endian?
-The third byte in 64x64 images

 I've made extremely basic images for reverse engineering purposes, they can be found here: https://github.com/Grayda/pixoo64_example_images